 The next verses deal with the bodhisattva’s daily practice.

-(31) A bodhisattva’s practice is continually to examine our self-deception and then rid ourselves of it, because, if we do not examine our self-deception ourselves, it’s possible that with a Dharmic (external) form we can commit something non-Dharmic.
+(31) A bodhisattva’s practice is continually to examine our self-deception and then rid ourselves of it, because, if we do not examine our self-deception ourselves, it’s possible that without a Dharmic (external) form we can commit something non-Dharmic.

-As is said in the Seven Point Mind Training, we need to have the mirror of the Dharma facing inwards, not outwards.
+As is said in the 7-Point Mind Training, we need to have the mirror of the Dharma facing inwards, not outwards.
 We examine ourselves to see if we are actually practicing the Dharma properly, and not just have it facing outwards to see if we think others are practicing properly.

 The same text also says that we need to take ourselves “as the main witness,” to witness whether or not we’re practicing purely.
 Only we are the best judges of our actual motivation, of what is really going on in our minds.
 It’s very easy to have self-deception.
 We deceive ourselves into thinking “I really am following the Buddhist path,” or “I really have overcome selfishness,” and all these different types of self-deception.
 But we need to examine this very carefully, as Togme Zangpo says, and rid ourselves of it.